 Freedom of Information 2023

-“It is essential that Scotland’s FOI regime is updated to keep pace with the changes that have taken place in the way that public services are delivered over the past twenty years.” – Daren Fitzhenry, Scottish Information Commissioner
+“It is essential that Scotland’s FOI regime is updated to keep pace with the changes that have taken place in the way that public services are delivered over the past twenty years.” – Daren Fitzhenry, former Scottish Information Commissioner

 In November 2022, two separate consultations on Freedom of Information (FOI) reform were launched – one by Katy Clark MSP and the other by the Scottish Government at Holyrood’s annual FOI conference.
 One year on – and as we approach the twentieth anniversary of the Freedom of Information (Scotland) Act 2002 coming into force – join us as we discuss the changes that could be made to enhance FOI law in Scotland.